2022 All-Ireland Senior Hurling Championship final

-The 2022 All-Ireland Senior Hurling Championship Final, the 135th final of the All-Ireland Senior Hurling Championship and the culmination of the 2022 All-Ireland Senior Hurling Championship, was played at Croke Park in Dublin on 17 July 2022.
+The 2022 All-Ireland Senior Hurling Championship final was a hurling match played at Croke Park in Dublin on 17 July 2022 between Kilkenny and Limerick, the culmination of the 2022 All-Ireland Senior Hurling Championship.
+It was the 135th final of that sport's primary competition, the All-Ireland Senior Hurling Championship.
 This was the earliest in the year that the final had ever taken place.
 Some past finals had taken place at dates earlier in the year, but these were finals rescheduled from the years in which they were originally supposed to occur.